Explore health content from A to Z.

 Cancer that has spread beyond the prostate can often be treated.
 Hormone therapy can slow the growth and spread of the cancer.
 Chemotherapy may help relieve symptoms and control the cancer.
 Cancer pain can be managed with medications.

-Testosterone can cause the cancer to grow.
-Treatments can include:
+The hormone, testosterone, can cause prostate cancer to grow.
+Preventive treatments can include:

 Antiandrogens.
 These medications block the body’s ability to use testosterone.
 They are given by pill.